roman-milk/roman-milk.github.io/surrounded.md

  (Author's Note: My plan for this series is to add a chapter every so often while still posting other stories, as opposed to knocking out this entire series before moving on.
 I also again want to thank all of my readers for their continuing support of my work.
 All of the comments and feedback are much appreciated.
 I have received a lot of great emails, and unfortunately, I am not able to reply to all of them.
 That does not mean they are unappreciated, so if I did not reply to you, please take no offense.
 Thanks again for reading my stories.
 I'll try to keep them coming.
 My last batch of stories all came out quickly one after another, but my next story might take some time for me to put together.
 Stay patient.
 You won't be disappointed.)
-Report_Story #1